 qe = ecompass(acc, mag); for ii=1:size(acc,1) viewer(qe(ii)); pause(0.01); end

 Note that the

 ecompass algorithm correctly finds the location of north.
 However, because the function is memoryless, the estimated motion is not smooth.
-The estimate is dramatically affected by the noise in the accelerometer and magnetometer.
-Some of the techniques presented in the Lowpass Filter Orientation Using Quaternion SLERP could be used to smooth the motion.
+The algorithm could be used as an initialization step in an orientation filter or some of the techniques presented in the Lowpass Filter Orientation Using Quaternion SLERP could be used to smooth the motion.

 ifilt = imufilter('SampleRate', ld.Fs); for ii=1:size(acc,1) qimu = ifilt(acc(ii,:), gyro(ii,:)); viewer(qimu); pause(0.01); end

-imufilter algorithm produces a significantly smoother estimate of the motion, compared to the
+complementaryFilter algorithms produce significantly smoother estimates of the motion, compared to the

-ecompass, it does not correctly estimate the direction of north.
+ecompass, they do not correctly estimate the direction of north.
 The

 imufilter does not process magnetometer data, so it simply assumes the device's X-axis is initially pointing northward.
 The motion estimate given by